Realchenz/cleaning_robot/README.md

 ### Launch in Simulation (gazebo and explore)

-`roslaunch control_panel panel.launch`

-(default: warehouse)
+> roslaunch control_panel panel.launch (model:=x world:=y)

+x defualt: burger, you can also choose waffle or waffle_pi

-choose map: bookstore, house, hospital, turtlebot_house
+y default: warehouse, you can also choose bookstore, house, and turtlebot_house.

-you can input:

-`roslaunch control_panel panel.launch world:=xxx`
+eg., you can input: `roslaunch control_panel panel.launch world:=bookstore model:=waffle_pi`

-it essentially includes:
+it essentially includes following launch files or nodes:

 #1 : Gazebo World Map
 roslaunch (depends on the parameter passing)